ktsr42/qtb/doc/qtb.md

 "dogfooding" exercise) I implemented a separate project and used qtb for writing all the unit tests.

-The project is to write a messaging server in q that simplyfies the messaging between processes.
+The project is to write a messaging server in q that simplifies the messaging between processes.
 A process is dedicated to forwarding messages between separate q processes and each client process is relieved of the connection management requirements.
 Instead, each